This post may contain affiliate links.

 It took me forever to figure out how to make them well.
-Most recipes I tried tasted like regular old rolls, not chewy and bubbly on the inside and crusty on the outside, with some beautiful and delicious caramelization.
+Most recipes I tried tasted like regular old rolls, not chewy or bubbly on the inside, not crusty on the outside, totally lacking the beautiful and delicious caramelization of a good baguette.

-What’s maddening is how many recipes will tell you how to make the dough, and then “yada yada yada” the most difficult part – forming and rising the loaves!
+What’s maddening is how many recipes will tell you how to make the dough, and then “yada yada yada” the most difficult part – forming and raising the loaves!

 I’ve tried so many different methods over the past year and finally cobbled together one that works for me every time, and I’m almost ready to share it with you.
-I’m editing the videos now, but I wanted to give you a heads up on what equipment you’ll need.
+I’m editing the videos now, but I wanted to give you a heads up on what equipment you should think about getting.
+You don’t technically need any of it, but it can make the process easier, and anyway I’m all about the stuff.

-I make this dough with a stand mixer and a dough hook, but since this recipe requires very little kneading, it’s easy to do without a mixer.
+I make this dough with a Cuisinart stand mixer and a dough hook (I hear good things about Kitchen Aid mixers too), but since this recipe requires very little kneading, it’s easier to do without a mixer than a lot of other breads.

-You will absolutely need a baguette pan (or a slightly larger French loaf pan).
-This is non-negotiable.
-After trying so many different methods, this one turned out to be the least-stressful one with the best results, and very little mess.
-These pans cost about $15 and unless you’re having the Von Trapps and the Brady Bunch over for dinner at the same time, you only need one.
+You urge you to get a baguette pan (or a slightly larger French loaf pan).
+This is what I recommend for the easiest, best loaves.
+After trying so many different methods, this one turned out to be the least-stressful one with the best results, and very little mess – the loaves do their final rise in the pan and then go right into the oven.
+So easy!
+These pans are not expensive and unless you’re having the Von Trapps and the Brady Bunch over for dinner at the same time, you only need one.
 If you have Amazon Prime, order these today and you’ll have them in time for baking early next week!!

 You’ll also need parchment paper to line the pan.
 You can do it with a roll of parchment paper cut to size, but I like these pre-cut parchment sheets because they’re delivered flat and won’t curl up when you’re trying to put your dough on them.